Executive Council (2014-)

 - Vice-President: Frederic Tremblay (SUNY at Buffalo)

 - Treasurer: Carlo Scognamiglio (La Sapienza University of Rome)

 - Eugene Kelly (New York Institute of Technology)

 Article I. Name

 The name of the organization shall be the “Nicolai Hartmann Society.”
 (NHS)

 Article II.
 Definition

-The Nicolai Hartmann Society is an international civil society organization (also called non-governmental organization) the members of which join together in virtue of a common interest for the philosophy of Nicolai Hartmann.
+The Nicolai Hartmann Society is an international civil society organization (also called non-governmental organization), the members of which join together in virtue of a common interest in the philosophy of Nicolai Hartmann.